 Focuses on improving designs for fine silver precious metal clay.
 The fired projects will be enhanced with enamel to add color and then fired again to fuse the enamel.
 Recommended preparation: ART 157C1.
-Not offered every term

 ART 159C2 - JEWELRY - PRECIOUS METAL CLAY & ENAMELING II